McMvMc/824hw2/README.md

 - Write the code for this in ``main.py``.
 - Visualize 20 validation images (using anything) with bounding boxes for the ground truth classes (assume that you know which classes exist in the image - plot boxes only for GT classes using the GT labels).
 - Note that there is no training involved in this step.
 Just use the pretrained model from Q1.6.
 - Evaluate the mAP on the validation set using the new bounding box predictor that you have created (hopefully you know how to do it using IMDBs).
-The performance will be
+The performance will be bad, but don't worry about it.

 ## Task 2: Weakly Supervised Deep Detection Networks